Castletown house, Celbridge, Co Kildare

 • By foot or bike – A pedestrian entrance runs from Celbridge’s main street along a lime‑tree‑lined avenue; a riverside footpath follows the Liffey.

-Accessibility Ground‑floor rooms are fully accessible, and the estate provides wheelchair‑accessible toilets.
+Ground‑floor rooms are fully accessible, and the estate provides wheelchair‑accessible toilets.
 Admission is free for visitors with disabilities and their accompanying carer.
 Upper floors are not suitable for limited mobility.

 Contact & online resources

-Plan your visit to Castletown House early in the season to enjoy the newly restored interiors alongside the timeless beauty of the parklands.
+Plan your visit early in the season to enjoy the newly restored interiors alongside the timeless beauty of the parklands.
 Whether you are a history enthusiast, an architecture lover, or simply looking for a scenic day out near Dublin, Castletown offers a uniquely Irish experience that blends grand interiors with tranquil natural surroundings.